ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/05-controls.md

 ### ListBox

 A [`ListBox`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.listbox?view=netcore-3.1) displays a list of items that can be selected.
 The `SelectionMode` property can be set to either `"Single"` or `"Multiple"`, and the `"SelectedItems"` read-only property provides those selected items.
-The `ItemsSource` property can be set declaritively using `<ListItem>` contents.
+The `ItemsSource` property can be set declaratively using `<ListItem>` contents.
 It also exposes a `SelectionChanged` event handler:

 ```xml
 <ListBox>